-On the government-wide statements, the Authority recognizes the net pension liability, deferred outflows and deferred inflows of resources, pension expense, and information about and changes in the fiduciary net position on the same basis as reported by the defined benefit pension plan.
-The Authority's participation in the New York State and Local Employees' Retirement System (ERS) is mandated by State law.
+The Authority participates in the New York State and Local Employees' Retirement System (ERS) as mandated by State law.
 ERS recognizes benefit payments when due and payable in accordance with benefit terms; investment assets are reported at fair value.
+On the government-wide statements, the Authority recognizes net pension liability, deferred outflows and deferred inflows of resources, pension expense, and information about and changes in the fiduciary net position on the same basis as reported by the defined benefit pension plan.